 RELM 444 Comparative Religion

 The study of religion as a social institution.
-Topics for discussion include the function of religion, the phenomena of religion, religious experience, religious structures, and the ideas and concerns of religion.
+Topics for discussion include the function of religion; the phenomena of religion, religious experience, and religious structures; and the ideas and concerns of religion.
+Identical to ANTH 444.